 Brazil has been beset by water crisis after water crisis in recent years.
 The World Resources Institute believes careful management of forests and wetlands could ease the problem.Read nowCan natural infrastructure help Brazil beat its water crisis?

 After years of seeming to be on the cusp of transformation, has Brazil's moment gone?
 Former ambassador Melvyn Levitsky believes the nation's prospects are looking less promising.Watch nowIs Brazil's future Utopia now a thing of the past?

-Environmental science is a vital and vibrant subject, exploring the complexities of the natural environment and our relationship with it.
-Our environment is fascinating – but it’s under threat from climate change, biodiversity loss and resource depletion.
-This interdisciplinary degree course combines aspects of biology, geography, chemistry, technology and social science to help you understand the whole picture.
-You will develop the scientific and technical knowledge and skills required to understand fundamental environmental patterns and processes, and to address local and global environmental issues.
-You’ll also investigate the problems we face in understanding our environment and in managing it sustainably, as well as developing your scientific, interpretive and creative thinking skills.
-This qualification requires fieldwork including compulsory residential school activities in the UK.Learn moreBSc (Honours) Environmental Science
+This interdisciplinary degree combines aspects of biology, ecology, geography, chemistry, technology and social science to help you understand the whole picture.
+This course will develop the scientific and technical knowledge and skills required to investigate ecosystems; to understand fundamental environmental patterns and processes; and to address local and global environmental issues.
+You'll study the problems we face in understanding our natural environment and living sustainably.Learn moreBSc (Honours) Environmental Science